 Nobu Hotel London Portman Square

 The dining space in Marylebone’s Nobu Portman Square outpost is vast, but the satellite tables feel intimate enough for VIPs, and there’s enough space for a sit-up sushi counter.
-It’s sultrier and livelier than rooms more Zen-inducing than the sound of one hand clapping kōan, and entertains a glamorous set of black-cod-miso fanatics; but a menu divided into ‘classics’ and ‘now’ will entice you to try one of the chef’s fresher concoctions, say crispy rice with spicy tuna or pork belly with apple wasabi.
+It’s sultrier and livelier than the rooms upstairs, which are more Zen-inducing than the sound of one hand clapping kōan.
+It entertains a glamorous set of black-cod-miso fanatics; but you may well be enticed to try a fresh concoction, say crispy rice with spicy tuna or pork belly with apple-wasabi salsa.

 Signature dish Nobu Matsuhisa’s most famous dish is adhered to his legacy like a sticky miso glaze on meaty white fish.
-But, such is his talent, that the whole classics section could be listed here.
+But, such is his team’s talent, that most of the menu could be listed here.

 Top tip In summer, dine out on the terrace, which has foliage occasionally changed to match Japanese seasons.